Dialogue with Decision Makers

 ISPOR Health Technology Assessment Roundtables

-ISPOR HTA Roundtables provide a forum for HTA thought leaders and healthcare stakeholders to discuss, debate, and share health technology issues.
-ISPOR HTA Roundtables seek to help fulfill the Society’s HTA Council mission of sharing issues and recommendations globally and providing guidance on the translation and use of outcomes studies to help inform HTA and healthcare decision-making processes.
+- ISPOR HTA Roundtables provide a platform for technology assessors, private and public payers, regulators, and patients to discuss, debate, and share issues relating to health technology assessment.
+ISPOR HTA Roundtables seek to help fulfill the Society’s HTA Council mission by facilitating information sharing about the current state of HTA, its development, and its role in optimizing healthcare decisions.
 Roundtable attendees include representatives from public HTA bodies, public and private payers, decision makers, and government-contracted academic centers (if no HTA body exists in the country).

 ISPOR convenes the following HTA Roundtables annually: